chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 54:
+1. Yesterday and the days before, I got to lesson 4.13.
+2. Today I finished lesson 5.4.
+I was able to complete the gRPC and Kafka exercises/demos using docker-compose container and vagrant.
+I had issues getting the readers/writers in a container so ran those from within the vm.
+Had some issues with installing the grpcio tools initially and issues running the kafka create shell script as it was missing partitions and replication-factor parameters.
+Fixed those.
+Posted my updates to my GitHub repo.
+3. Three lessons behind on my CS 6290 course and one more lesson to go on AWS MLE challenge then assessment quiz.
+Also trying to get my PHP environment setup for an internship.
+---
 Day 53:
 1. Yesterday and the days before, I got to lesson 4.6 and finished Project:Udaconnect lesson 3.
 2. Today I finished lesson 4.13.
 Running the REST API exercises are harder on Windows, I had to spin up create docker containers for client and server.
 Also trying to get started on Kafka exercise.
 Posted my updates to my GitHub repo.